tomjoht/tomjoht.github.io/_posts/2016/5/2016-05-17-slides-for-writing-tech-docs-like-hacker-with-jekyll.md

 >Although developers and web engineers love Jekyll, there are significant challenges to overcome when adopting Jekyll for any robust tech comm publishing scenario.
 Some of these challenges include conditional filtering, single sourcing, PDF output, a robust TOC, search, context-sensitive help, collaboration, SME review, and more.

 >In this presentation, I'll share my adventures in using Jekyll and how I dealt with each of these challenges.

+Unfortunately the recordings are only available to Summit attendees, those who are attending the [Virtual track](http://summit.stc.org/virtual-track/), or those who buy the [Summit Playback](http://www.stc.org/education/technical-communications-summit/summit-playback) package.

+I'm giving a similar presentation to the [STC Silicon Valley chapter](http://www.stc-siliconvalley.org/2016/05/02/may-23-2016-writing-tech-docs-like-a-hacker-with-jekyll/) next week (and I'll record and post that one).